twotoque/physicscalculator/README.md

 * Javascript for logic and calculations
 * HTML for front end
 * CSS for styles
+* Bootstrap, for more consistent and faster styling
 * JSON for Chrome extension identification

 Moreover, additional tools used were: